- Home

 - Shortness of breath

-People with advanced cancer often experience shortness of breath (breathlessness).
-This is also called dyspnoea.
+People with advanced cancer often experience shortness of breath or breathlessness.
+This may sometimes be called dyspnoea.

 - the cancer itself